amghannam/Shortest-Path-Calculator/README.md

 **Note on ownership:** The Fibonacci heap and associated classes were originally implemented by [Keith Schwarz] (http://www.keithschwarz.com/).
 This project makes use of these implementations, with some modifications as appropriate.

+**Note on code:** I wrote this program as a college kid in 2013, before I knew there was such a thing as clean code.
+Please don't mind the fact that the code is a complete mess.
+Regardless, it works.
+Promise!

 ## How to Run

 To run the tool, execute the following command in the directory where the ```.jar``` file resides: